 Atlanta University Center Art History + Curatorial Studies Collective Internship Program

-Smarthistory has collaborated with the AUC Art Collective for the past two summers to support Spelman College students during a summer internship with Smarthistory.
+Smarthistory has collaborated with the AUC Art Collective to support Spelman College students during summer internships with Smarthistory.

 “In 2018, the AUC Art Collective became the only undergraduate program in the nation built for students who are interested in diversifying the future of art museums and related industries.
 Operating within the largest consortium of Historically Black Colleges and Universities (HBCUs), the AUC Art Collective offers a BA in Art History and minors in Curatorial Studies and Art History to students at Spelman College, Morehouse College and Clark Atlanta University.”